 Slaving away in 'essay factories' in Nairobi, the highly educated experts earn as little as a dollar an hour while their millionaire bosses cream off the profits – and cheating Western teenagers take the credit.
 The essays are delivered anonymously by email, on time and free from plagiarism, with higher prices charged for a 2:1 or a First.
-Politicians have called the companies a 'cancer' that is 'undermining our universities brick by brick'.
 The "Bulte Report" Redux: Canadian Heritage Committee Releases Embarrassingly One-Sided Remuneration Models Study.
 The Canadian government announced its plans for a copyright review in December 2017, tasking the Standing Committee on Industry, Science and Technology with the review.

 That report has been in the drafting stage for several months and is expected before the summer.
 In an effort to dampen concerns that Canadian Heritage would play a diminished role in the review, the responsible ministers asked the Industry committee to ask the Heritage committee to conduct a review on remuneration models for artists and creative industries.
 The formal request asked the Standing Committee on Canadian Heritage to “call upon the expertise of a broad range of stakeholders impacted by copyright to ensure a holistic understanding of the issues at play.”